ParthSethia/AmigoSphere/README.md

 # AmigoSphere
 An metaverse ecommerce app.
-Created with ❤ for Flipkart Grid 4.0
+Created with ❤ By Team Amigos for Flipkart Grid 4.0